Guoping-Ruan/Guoping-Ruan/README.md

-## Hi, 👋I'm Guoping Ruan, a PhD student at the University of Liverpool and the Xi'an Jiaotong-Liverpool University.
+## Hi, 👋 I'm Guoping Ruan,

+Currently, I'm a PhD student at the University of Liverpool and the Xi'an Jiaotong-Liverpool University.
+My research focuses on addressing solar uncertainties through solar forecasting.

 <!--
 **Guoping-Ruan/Guoping-Ruan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.